Soheab/Soheab.github.io/README.md

 # Open Sourced

 This is opensourced because that is needed to host it on github without "pro".
-Please don't fork this but you can check out the source!
-That one you can fork and do whatever with.
+Please don't fork/clone this but you can check out the source!
+That one you can fork/clone and do whatever with, like i did.